Game Rangers International

 GRI is a Zambian registered not for profit organisation

 GRI is a Zambian registered not for profit organisation and was established with critical and on-going support by the David Shepherd Wildlife Foundation (DSWF).
-The organisation supports a staff of over 70 people, and maintains facilities in Lusaka as well as in Kafue National Park and at Lilayi Elephant Nursery.
-Activities are supported by a small administrative team working from the Town Office in Lusaka.
+The organisation supports a staff of over 85 people, and maintains facilities in Lusaka as well as in Kafue National Park and at Lilayi Elephant Nursery.
+Activities are supported by an administrative team working from the Country Office in Lusaka.
 GRI activities are overseen by a Board of Trustees consisting of seven members, six Zambian based and one international member.
 The Board meets regularly during the year to provide oversight of the management team and guide the direction and growth of the organisation.
-GRI’s financial management is overseen by Union Gold Zambia Limited and Financial Statements are prepared by the Zambian offices of the international accounting firm BDO.
+GRI’s financial management is overseen by Business Guru and Financial Statements are prepared by the Zambian offices of the international accounting firm BDO.